divy-03/DocAI/README.md

 - **Rich Text Editor:** A fully-featured editor to modify and format your document sections.
 - **Iterative Refinement:** Refine and improve generated content with AI-powered suggestions and tools.
 - **User Authentication:** Secure user registration and login system.
-- **Multi-Format Export:** Export your final documents and download as .docx
+- **Export Document:** Export your final documents and download as .docx

 ## Tech Stack